OpenTelemetry Distributed Tracing

 Baggage

-Baggageopen in new window works similarly to a span context and allows you to propagate user-defined key:value pairs (attributes) from one service to another.
-In gRPC world, a similar concept is called gRPC metadata.
+Baggageopen in new window works similarly to a span context and allows you to propagate custom key:value pairs (attributes) from one service to another.
+In the gRPC world, a similar concept is called gRPC metadata.

 Instrumentations

-An instrumentation library is the library which performs the instrumentation itself, not the target of the instrumentation.
-You provide an instrumentation library name when you create a tracer.
+An instrumentation library is the library that performs the instrumentation itself, not the target of the instrumentation.
+You specify an instrumentation library name when you create a tracer.

 What to instrument?

-You don't need to instrument all operations to get the most out of tracing.
-It can take a lot of time and usually is not needed.
+You don't need to instrument every operation to get the most out of tracing.
+It can take a lot of time and is usually not necessary.
 Consider prioritizing the following operations:

 • Network operations, for example, HTTP requests or RPC calls.